Skydive!

 Tania and I tried some freestyle at Massachusetts Sport Parachute Club in Turners Falls, Massachusetts, most likely during the spring or summer of 1990.
 As a relatively inexperienced jumper, the results were "interesting!"

-An adventurous reporter visits a New England dropzone to do a story on what skydiving is really all about.
+An adventurous reporter visits a New England drop zone to do a story on what skydiving is really all about.
 (Filmed in 1989)

 This is a TV show I saw just before I made my first jump.
 Later I got to know most of the people in the video.
-I still think this was one of the best news story portrayals of the skydiving world.
+I still think this is one of the best news story portrayals of the skydiving world.